G-EDM/G-EDM-v1-deprecated/README.md

 # What this repository will provide

-    * Gerber files for different PCBs used in the G-EDM electricla discharge machine
+    * Gerber files for different PCBs used in the G-EDM electrical discharge machine
     * A highly customized GRBL fork with XYZA Axis support with SD Card and touch screen support
     * A build tutorial
     * All 3D files